Suprr/Recursive-Stock-Option-Models/README.md

 Note: each field is tab-separated

-Note: To test multiple inputs: press enter (add a new line character) at the end of each line of input as seen in inputs.txt
+Note: to test multiple inputs: press enter (add a new line character) at the end of each line of input as seen in inputs.txt